maxwellromack/recipe-radar/docs/backend.md

 }
 ```

-Returns status code 400 if no input is passed in the payload, any non-alphabetic characters are included, or a match was not found.
+Returns status code 400 if no input is passed in the payload, any non-alphabetic characters are included, or a match is not found.
 Returns status code 201 for a successful addition.

 ### /rec

-The '/rec' prefix is used for anything relating to the recipe reccomendation system.
+The '/rec' prefix is used for anything relating to the recipe recommendation system.

 ### /update